-Dayspring Christian Academy’s Honors High School is an important element in our mission to prepare students to develop as citizens of excellence in Christian character and scholarship.
-Classes in the Honors High School program are specially designed to meet the needs of academically gifted and high-performing students.
+Dayspring Christian Academy’s Honors High School can also be called a “college prep high school“.
+It’s an important element in our mission to prepare students to be citizens of excellence in Christian character and scholarship.
+Classes in the Honors High School program are specially designed to meet the needs of academically-gifted and high-performing students.

-To provide an academically focused high school education that:
+To provide an academically-focused high school education that:

 Dayspring’s average SAT scores are typically about 100 points higher than the national average.
 This is a reflection of our students’ commitment to working as unto the Lord in school and the preparation that we offer as students prepare for college.
 Dayspring high school students have the opportunity to earn up to 30 college credits before graduation through our dual enrollment program with Cairn University and our stellar AP courses.
 Many of our students arrive at college already having earned a full semester of credits!

 You can find more information regarding college preparation at Dayspring using these links:

 Our rigorous curriculum encompasses core courses from Algebra through Calculus and Statistics, from Earth Science through Physics, from Biology to Anatomy & Physiology.
 Students are equipped with truth as they explore the rudiments of American history and our form of republicanism.